ssardina/pynbl/README.md

-# Pynblstats: Python AUS Bball Statistic System
+# Py-nbl-stats: Python AUS Bball Statistic System

 The scripts and notebooks in this repo allows to extract information and statistics from Basketball game data provided by [fibalivestats](http://www.fibaorganizer.com/) for the [NBL Australian Basketball](https://nbl.com.au/) competition.
+It is similar in functionality and is inspired in R-based system [euRobasketAu](https://github.com/jgalowe/euRobasketAu?organization=jgalowe&organization=jgalowe).

 The data is mostly provided as JSON files via a game-id number, and most of the information extracted is in the form of [Panda](https://pandas.pydata.org/) dataframes.

-The **main system** is a Jupyter Notebook [bball_stats.ipynb](bball_stats.ipynb), which can be used to _incrementally_ construct (i.e., by extending previous results) statistical tables as games are played along the season.
+The **main system** is a Jupyter Notebook [bball_stats.ipynb](bball_stats.ipynb), which can be used to _incrementally_ construct (i.e., extend previous results) statistical tables as games are played along the season.

-The output of this notebook is:
+The **output** of this notebook/system are:

 - a Pandas table with stats for each teams' _stint_ (e.g., lineup of players who played together in different intervals during the game).
 - a Pandas table with games' information (e.g., team names, scores, date, venue, etc.).